Upper School Handbook

 |Human Sexuality||1 (satisfied by CFS Life Class taken by all 9th graders|

 Advisors and the Registrar work closely with students to ensure that they are making sufficient progress toward each of these distribution requirements.
 The Head Teacher may occasionally modify these requirements for individual students (for example, those transferring from another school where opportunities and requirements were different than at CFS).
+Students are strongly advised to take a minimum of 1 term each of Community Service, Cultural Arts, and Physical Education every year.

 During the spring of each school year, students register for a full year of courses for the following year.
 The schedule of courses is designed to accommodate as many of the students’ requests as possible.
 Students who fail to register for courses in the spring will need to choose their courses after the schedule has been created and other students have been placed.
 Beyond this necessary measure, classes are not scheduled on a first-come-first-served basis.
 Students, along with their parents and advisors, should be deliberate about choosing their classes, making sure to register for electives in all three terms.
 Any student who does not register in the spring runs the risk that a desired elective for the following year will be full.